ualib/agda-algebras/appendix_lsl.rst

     [h: ∀ (a:α), subsingleton (β (mk r a))] (q: quot r), (Π (a: α), β (mk r a)) → β q

   First note the square brackets around the hypothesis ``h: ∀ a, subsingleton (β ⟦a⟧)``.
-Recall brackets indicate implicit arguments and, when the brackets are square, this tells the elaborator that the given argument should be inferred using the type class mechanism.
+Brackets indicate implicit arguments and, when the brackets are square, this tells the elaborator that the given argument should be inferred using the type class mechanism.
 (See the `chapter on Type Classes <https://leanprover.github.io/theorem_proving_in_lean/type_classes.html>`_ in the `TPL`_ tutorial for more details about this.)

   Thus (assuming ``[h: ∀ (a:α), subsingleton (β (mk r a))]`` is inferrable from the current context) the function ``rec_on_subsingleton`` takes an ``r``-class ``q`` and a function ``f: Π a, β ⟦a⟧``, and returns the following inhabitant of ``β q``: